tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Mikoto, kpii, and Hyde were brought together at the start of the season.
 23savage and Q were added before Tour 2 began to replace Gabbi and Fly.
 Yeah, Fly.
 Remember how I mentioned Jerax took his spot on EG?
-Homie came to to SEA Div 2 to keep busy.
+Homie hopped regions and divisions just to keep busy.

 **How was their DPC year?** 300 points